JeffreyWerth/AWS-Architecture-Model-Repository/README.md

 The repository will be organize using the following packages ..............

-## Software and Open Source Tools
+## Software and Open-Source Tools

-This open source project in GitHub will utilize open source tools to create the SysML views, and manage the content of your model through VSCode.
-Also I recommend you get a free Github account for this project so you can clone and utilize most of the formatting and section contents when creating views of your model.
+This open-source project in GitHub will utilize open-source tools to create the SysML views and manage the content of your model through VSCode.
+Also, I recommend you get a free GitHub account for this project so you can clone and utilize most of the formatting and section contents when creating views of your model.

 To install drawio-desktop use the following GitHub repository (<https://github.com/jgraph/drawio-desktop/releases>) where you can download and install the diagraming tool to create views of your model.
 As you can find in the Packages folder, there is already a folder for the S3 model elements and views of the different SysML diagrams generated from the AWS S3 Service.drwawio file.

 VSCode is a code editor redefined and optimized for building modern web and cloud applications and to manage your project using markdown language; this will allow you to fork or clone this project and to rapidly create your model views (<https://code.visualstudio.com/>).

-Also getting a Github (<https://github.com/>) account to manage your content online and share your project, when publishing to GitHub for evaluation will allow team collaboration and sharing your model views.
-There is some good resources on how to clone.........
+Also getting a GitHub (<https://github.com/>) account to manage your content online and share your project when publishing to GitHub for evaluation will allow team collaboration and sharing your model views.
+There are some useful resources on how to clone.........

 ### SysML Modeling Notes and Examples

 #### AWS S3 Service [Model Description and Dictionary]